What is site search?

 Who will be managing your site search software?
 Will it be developers only, or will your marketers, SEO specialists, product managers, and others also participate?
 Who will be responsible for ensuring it’s running the way you want and improving user satisfaction?

-In-house configuration of open source software typically requires search engineering, which is difficult even for experienced engineers.
+In-house configuration of open source search software typically requires search engineering, which is difficult even for experienced engineers.
 For service based delivery the work of maintenance and optimization can potentially fall upon employees without technical skills.

 Even after site search is running and optimized, you can’t ignore it.
 It requires continual optimization to meet the demands of customers on your site.
 A best practice is to determine your long-term needs and find a solution that will work for your team.